viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 ![bg right:40% w:100% CFig04_28](restricted/CFig04_28.jpg)

 # Tiny College (TC) (4/10)
-- A department may offer several sections (classes) of the same course.
-Each of those classes is taught by a professor at a given time in a given place.
+- A course can be taught in several classes.
+- A course may not be taught in some semester
 - A class is offered during a given semester.
 SEMESTER defines the year and the term that the class will be offered.
 - CLASS is optional to SEMESTER.
 - CLASS is optional to COURSE.